ossdhaval/mysite/source/while-coding/ai/rag-agentic-ai.md

  - Built-in test clients for local debugging
  - Native enterprise authentication modules (Google, GitHub, Azure)
  - Mechanisms to render interactive user interfaces (UIs) directly inside LLM chat conversations

-12. Adapter takes the object and converts into langchain objects and gives to the langgraph agent.
-13. agent sends the tool response back to the LLM (via langchain framework)
-14. LLM takes the tool response and creates a response for the original prompt and send it back to the agent(via  langchain framework)
-15. Agent sends the response back to the user

 ## MCP host